MohammedSaad114/open-trading-ui/README.md

 # Open Trading Ui
 Frontend design concept for a trading terminal.
-Built as a demo UI for market data, orders, and positions.
+Built as a demo UI for market data, orders, positions and watchlist.

 ---
 ## Setup